 The payments landscape continues to evolve, yet the basic understanding of how payments work is often overlooked.
 You shouldn’t be paying for your debit card program — it should be paying you.
-To take advantage of non-interest income community financial institutions must evaluate their payments program to receive the best interchange income.
-Learning how merchants influence interchange rates, opportunities for single and dual message, and the importance of gross and net interchange are just the first steps in developing your best payments program.
+To take advantage of non-interest income financial institutions must evaluate their payments program to receive the best interchange income.
+Learning how merchants influence interchange rates, opportunities and challenges presented by new technology, and the importance of gross and net interchange are just the first steps in developing your best payments program.

 Standards in payments